iogisdaki/cs-50G/README.md

-note: open folders seperatelly beacause there are global name conflicts
+note: open each game folders seperatelly beacause there are global name conflicts